-Brainstorm for and plan your article using the News Article Planning Worksheet (p.
+Plan your article using the "News Article Planning Worksheet" (p.
 11-5).
 Then, write the article (sloppy copy), adding details and description to your 5 Ws.

 - 1. Begin with your headline as the title.
-Capitalize according to your local newspaper's headline format. - 2.
+Capitalize according to your newspaper's headline format. - 2.
 Write the byline.
-This is the reporter's name, which goes under the headline in longer articles. - 3.
+This is the reporter's name (in this case, your name).
+It goes under the headline in longer articles. - 3.
 Use transition words to connect paragraphs.
-(See "Transition and Conjunctions" word list, pp. 14-15.) - 4.
-Watch your tense agreement! - 5.
+(See "Transition and Conjunctions" word list, pp. 14,15.) - 4.
+Make sure your tenses agree. - 5.
 Refer to a newspaper to see how journalists deal with dates.
 Follow their format. - Do they say Monday or do they say Yesterday? - Are complete dates given?
-Is the year mentioned? - 6.
+Is the year mentioned? \\\\\\ - 6.
 Write primarily in a subject-verb style.
 However, make sure you use each of the following sentence variations somewhere in your article: - Present participle sentence starter - Appositive - Subordinate conjunction sentence starter (although, as, because, if, since, though, unless, when, where, while).
-Although the police arrived within minutes, OR While fire crews worked to free the trapped occupants, ... - 7.
+Although the police arrived within minutes, OR While rescuers worked to free the trapped miners, ... - 7.
 In a news article, you are permitted to use more "to be" words.
 You may use up to four. - 8.
-Use concrete words, but be especially careful to avoid wordiness and flowery prose, which are not appropriate for journalistic articles. - 9.
+Use concrete words, taking extra care to avoid wordiness and flowery prose, which are not appropriate for journalistic articles. - 9.
 Write concisely and to the point. - 10.
 Write an article of 7-12 sentences. - 11.
 Write a minimum of three paragraphs for a 7-sentence article.
 Use more paragraphs if you write more sentences. - 12.
 Keep your paragraphs short.
 Sometimes, a paragraph is only one sentence long. - 13.
 As always, pay attention to margins, spacing, capitalization, punctuation, spelling, and grammar. - 14.
-Place the date in the upper right-hand corner (remember, your name goes in the by-line). - 15.
-Write a summary statement to conclude your article.
+Write a summary statement to conclude your article. - 15.
+Place the date in the upper right corner.
+(Remember your name goes in the byline.)